angelleye/offers-for-woocommerce/README.txt

 = Updating =

 Automatic updates should work great for you.
 As always, though, we recommend backing up your site prior to making any updates just to be sure nothing goes wrong.

+== Screenshots ==

+1. Make an Offer button displayed on product details page.
+2. Make an Offer tab on product details with a form to submit offer details.
+3. Manage Offers list view from the WordPress admin panel (WooCommerce -> Offers)
+4. Manage Offer details page where you can accept an offer, decline an offer, or submit a counter-offer.

+== Frequently Asked Questions ==

+= Why would I want to allow buyers to submit offers? =

+* If you allow your buyers to submit an offer to you, this opens a direct line of communication with an interested buyer.
+* Negotiation tactics come into play when people submit offers.
+For example, you might be able to sell 20 of an item to somebody that originally requested 15 if they're trying to meet a particular cost.

+== Changelog ==

+= 0.1.0 - 02/08/2015 =
+* Initial Beta release.

+== Upgrade Notice ==

+= 0.1.0 =
+This is a public Beta release!
+We have tested core functionality in-house and are confident in this plugin, but we still have more work to do before a final 1.0 release.
+We appreciate any feedback we can get!